RaccoonlabDev/docs/doc/wifi_bridge/README.md

 ## 1. UAVCAN interface

-This node doesn't send any messages and subscribes on all of them.
+This node doesn't send any messages and subscribes to all of them.

-Beside required and hightly recommended functions such as `NodeStatus` and `GetNodeInfo` this node also supports following application level functions:
+Besides required and highly recommended functions such as `NodeStatus` and `GetNodeInfo` this node also supports the following application-level functions:

 | № | type      | message  |
 | - | --------- | -------- |